Major Groups > Gilled Mushrooms > Pink-Spored > Pluteus > Pluteus longistriatus

 by Michael Kuo

 This little grayish brown Pluteus is recognized by the long striations that extend from the cap margin nearly to the center of the cap, revealing whitish flesh in the cracks.
 Like other species of Pluteus, it has a pink spore print and grows on wood.
-Several other tiny gray species of Pluteus with deeply grooved caps have been described and separated on the basis of microscopic characters, but most of these "species" represent single collections made long ago and never found since.
+It is a fragile mushroom and, in hot, humid weather, its gills sometimes begin to deteriorate and dissolve--and this can happen before the gills turn pink from maturation of the spores, leading to potential identification confusion.
+Under the microscope Pluteus longistriatus features thin-walled cystidia, nearly round spores, and a distinctive pileipellis that features a layer of inflated elements arising from a cutis.

 Description:

-Ecology: Saprobic on decaying hardwood logs and debris; growing alone or gregariously; summer and fall; primarily distributed east of the Great Plains, but reported from California.
+Ecology: Saprobic on decaying hardwood logs and debris; growing alone or gregariously; summer and fall; widely distributed and common from the Great Plains eastward, and occasionally reported in western North America.
+The illustrated and described collections are from Missouri and Illinois.

-Gills: Free from the stem; close; whitish at first, becoming pinkish; soft and collapsing.
+Gills: Free from the stem; close; short-gills frequent; whitish at first, becoming pinkish; soft and, in hot and humid conditions, often collapsing or dissolving.

 Flesh: Insubstantial; pale.